Distance-Modding/Custom-Cars/World Race/README.md

 Models from HW35 (Planet Hot Wheels) - Ripped by Thor

+Double Cross Ported by Sunchipp

-Double Cross, Deora 1 Ported by Sunchipp
+Deora 1 Model by Sunchipp

 Imports are done by ΩPUS, General Kenobi, Natr